 - The costs of medical care and rehabilitation for your current and future treatment;

-- Temporary total disability benefits if you are unable to return to work during your treatment and rehabilitation, which is equal to a percentage of your weekly wages;
+- Temporary total disability benefits if you are unable to return to work during treatment and rehabilitation.
+This is equal to a percentage of your weekly wages;

 - Permanent total and partial disability once you have reached maximum medical recovery, and;

-- Job retraining or other compensation, if you are unable to return to the work you did before the injury or you need to change professions because of your injuries.
+- Job retraining or other compensation.
+If you are unable to return to the work you did before the injury.
+Or if you need to change professions because of your injuries.

-Under Illinois workers’ comp rules, family members may be able to recover amounts for the death of a loved one due to a work-related accident.
-Death benefits are available for surviving spouses and children if the worker died in a workplace accident or because of an occupational disease.
+Under Illinois workers’ comp rules, family members may be able to recover amounts for the death of a loved one.
+Death benefits are available for surviving spouses and children if the worker died in a workplace accident.
+They are also available if they suffered because of an occupational disease.

 What To Do If You’re Injured in a Workplace

-If you have had a workplace injury, notify your employer, through the owners, a supervisor, or management of the date, nature of the incident, and your injuries as soon as possible.
+If you had a workplace injury, notify your employer of the date, what happened, and your injuries.
+This needs done as soon as possible.

 You must do so within 45 days after the accident, and provide all relevant details of time, date, location, and details about your injuries.
-Your priority is your health, so seek proper medical treatment right away and make certain to notify your employer as soon as possible.
+Your priority is your health, so seek proper medical treatment right away.
+Make certain to notify your employer as soon as possible.

-In addition to filing a claim for a work-related injury, you must also take action if you suffer from a job-related medical condition that may not be identified to a single event or incident.
+In addition to filing a claim for a work-related injury, you must also take action if you suffer from a job-related medical condition.
+This doesn’t apply to a single event or incident.

-- Tell you if more information is necessary to process your claim; OR,
+- Tells you if more information is necessary to process your claim; OR,

-- Provide you with a written explanation about why your claim is denied.
+- Provides you with a written explanation about why your claim is denied.

-If your claim is denied, you can file a complaint with the state Industrial Commission and request a hearing on the matter.
+If your claim is denied, you can file a complaint with the state Industrial Commission and request a hearing.

 Some of the procedures, notices, and paperwork can be confusing and overwhelming.
-That is why you should contact an experienced Illinois worker’s compensation attorney as soon as possible after experiencing a workplace injury.
+Contact an experienced Illinois worker’s compensation attorney as soon as possible after a workplace injury.

 When you get legal counsel after a workplace accident, your lawyer can handle these and other tasks.